bwanders/dokuwiki-strata/README.md

 Strata
 ======

+__This dokuwiki plugin is no longer maintained.
+Due to time constraints and no longer using this plugin myself, I can no longer properly maintain it.__

 Strata is a semi-structured data plugin for [DokuWiki][dw].
 Strata allows you to add data to your wiki pages, and later on query that data to create automatic indices or other overviews.

 #### Installation